mounir-m4/tasks-list/README.md

 # Simple Tasks List
-## a simple app which allows you to add,delete,filter tasks using js
+## a simple app which allows you to add,delete,filter,and save taks in local storage tasks using js
 ### about the UI: i used materialize css (Material UI)